keptn/keptn.github.io/content/docs/0.16.x/reference/files/action-provider/index.md

 ## Add a custom Action-Provider

-* To create and add your custom action-provider to Keptn, please follow the instructions [here](../../integrations/action_provider).
+* To create and add your custom action-provider to Keptn, follow the instructions [Custom Action-Provider](../../../integrations/action_provider) page.